 Nielsen Audio watches radio listeners.
 The top provider of radio station audience ratings in the US, Nielsen Audio (formerly Arbitron) surveys radio listeners in hundreds of local markets throughout the country.
 Its survey reports measure not only what stations people are listening to but also demographic information about those listeners, including income, lifestyles, and shopping habits.
 Thousands of radio stations and advertising agencies subscribe to the company's services.
 In addition to radio ratings data, Nielsen Audio offers market research for cable TV, Internet, and outdoor-advertising customers.
-The company traces its radio ratings roots to around 1965.
 In 2013 it was acquired by Nielson Holdings for $1.26 billion.

 The radio broadcasting industry has undergone substantial consolidation over the past decade, meaning that there are fewer station groups to which Nielsen Audio can market its services.
 However, consolidation also has meant more individual stations are subscribing to its service as they are acquired by these larger groups.
 Broadcasting giant Clear Channel Communications accounts for about 20% of the company's sales each year.